wanjaswilly/slim-s3/README.md

 # Slim Simple Site Skeleton

 A lightweight, reusable Slim 4 + Twig boilerplate for static company or portfolio websites (4–7 pages).
-Ideal for fast deployment of simple informational sites like:
+Ideal for fast deployment of simple informational pages like:

 - Company Homepage
 - About Us